anaray23/ChannelSpecific_PrototypeNetwork/README.md

 ### Creating the `data/` Folder

 1. **Download preprocessed datasets and saved models**
-   Download the `data/` folder from the associated Zenodo repository.
+   Download the `data/` folder from the associated Zenodo repository (https://doi.org/10.5281/zenodo.18425035).
 This folder contains:
    - The Synthetic MNIST dataset
    - The processed MJO dataset used in the study
    - `models/` folder with saved models and prototype information for each case study located in their respective subdirectories